emanuele-f/zdtun/README.md

 ## How It Works

-The pivot host running Zero Dep Tunnel keeps track of the client connections in a similar way as a NAT device would do.
+The pivot host running Zero Dep Tunnel keeps track of the client connections and opens sockets on demand toward the private network.

 When the client initiates a connection, the pivot creates a new socket towards the target host.
 It proxies subsequent packets from the client to the target and